fccn/wt-translate/README.md

     #----- locale configuration
     "defaultLocale"      => "pt_PT",          # Setup the default locale
-    "defaultLocaleLabel" => "PT",             # and default locale label
+    "defaultLocaleLabel" => "PT",             # and default locale label "locale_selection"   => "param",          # locale selection method, can be 'param' if locale to be set up by a url parameter, or 'cookie' if  locale is set up by cookie

     #- array of available locales
     "locales"            => array(